-How to watch LoL Worlds 2020: Schedule, groups, streams | Dexerto.com
+How to watch LoL Worlds 2020 Playoffs: Stream, schedule, results - Dexerto

 Groups

-There are two sets of groups for Worlds 2020 — the first is the Play-In groups, which will be played ahead of the main Worlds event.
+There were two sets of groups for Worlds 2020 — the first is the Play-In groups, which will be played ahead of the main Worlds event.
 The second is the main groups, which will see four successful teams join 12 seeded orgs in four groups.

 Play-in stage